cloudflare/cloudflare-docs/content/durable-objects/examples/use-kv-from-durable-objects.md

 ---
 title: Use KV from Durable Objects
-summary: Read & write to/from KV within a Durable Object
+summary: Read and write to/from KV within a Durable Object
 pcx_content_type: configuration
 weight: 20
 layout: example